The Residential Property Developer tax

 Interest (in the residential property) is defined broadly and includes the benefit of an obligation or restriction or condition affecting the value of the land.
 The definition also includes interests held by “related companies”.
 The interest must form part of the residential property developer’s (or the related company’s) trading stock.
 Holders of an interest or right for securing the payment of money or the performance of any other obligation are not treated as holding an interest in land.

 Residential property is defined in a similar way to the SDLT regime (a property which is designed or adapted for use as a dwelling) including dwellings under construction or being adapted.
 Residential property was also originally designed to include undeveloped land in respect of which planning permission to construct residential property has been obtained (or is being sought).
-However, the Government has subsequently amended the definition to remove the reference to undeveloped land where a residential property "would be" constructed.
+However, the Government subsequently amended the definition to remove the reference to undeveloped land where a residential property “would be” constructed.

-- build-to-rent activity, although the Government will keep this under review
+- build-to-rent activity, although the Government will keep this under review;

-- registered providers of affordable housing and their wholly owned subsidiaries but with an exit charge applying where a corporate body benefitting from the exemption ceases to qualify for it; and
+- non-profit registered providers of affordable housing and their wholly owned subsidiaries but with an exit charge applying where a corporate body benefitting from the exemption ceases to qualify for it; and

 - certain types of communal dwellings, including care homes, hospitals, hotels and prisons.

-How will the tax be calculated?
+How is the tax calculated?

-Profits will be calculated using a formula which combines a company’s ‘adjusted trading profits’ and the profits of joint venture companies in which it holds an interest, to the extent that they relate to its RPD activities, and then deducting allowable RPD reliefs (loss relief, group relief and carried forward group relief).
+Profits are calculated using a formula which combines a company’s ‘adjusted trading profits’ and the profits of joint venture companies in which it holds an interest, to the extent that they relate to its RPD activities, and then deducting allowable RPD reliefs (loss relief, group relief and carried forward group relief).
 Corporation tax loss reliefs (such as group relief and relief for carried forward trading losses) are ignored.
-The annual allowance is a “groupwide” allowance and will need to be allocated amongst members of a group by an “allocating member”.
+The annual allowance is a group-wide allowance and will need to be allocated amongst members of a group by an “allocating member”.
 Failure to do so may have negative implications as the default position is for the allowance to be divided equally among group companies.

 Are there any practical points to consider?